 It is helpful to keep a record of discussion points because it is often necessary to follow up after a communication.
 Borealis allows you to keep track of follow-ups and their resolution status by documenting them directly in the discussion point.

-When you check this box, a new field appears.
-You can choose from a list of existing tasks that are not linked to another record, or you can create a new task:
+3. When you check this box, a new field appears.
+You can choose from a list of existing tasks that are not linked to another record, or you can create a new task using the + sign:

 Here is how the follow-up status will be displayed, based on the status of a task:

-- When the task is complete, the status of the follow-up will be changed to "Follow-up completed".
+- When the task is complete, the status of the follow-up will be changed to "Completed".

-- If a task is cancelled, the status of the follow-up will change to "Unresolved".
+- If a task is cancelled, the status of the follow-up will change to "Cancelled".

 - The status will be unavailable if the status of the task is changed to "Unfinished".